psolymos/psolymos.github.io/_posts/2018-02-06-pva-publication-viability-analysis-round-3.md

-The *K* carrying capacity used to be 100 based on 1998&ndash;2012 data, but now *K* = 119, which is a significant improvement.
+The *K* carrying capacity used to be 100 based on 1998&ndash;2012 data, but now *K* = 119, which is a significant improvement &mdash; heartfelt kudos to the ecologists in Hungary!
 The growth rate hasn't changed (*a* = 0.21).
-So we can conclude that if the rate remained constant but carrying capacity increased, the increase must be related to resource availability
+So we can conclude that if the rate remained constant but carrying capacity increased, the change must be related to resource availability
 (i.e. increased funding, more jobs, improved infrastructure).